File Storage

 In the Angular admin panel, spiderly-file handles this automatically.
 It uses the [isUrlFileData] input (auto-generated) to determine how to render the preview.

-For S3 Public files, the {Property} itself contains the full CDN URL.
+For [S3PublicStorage] properties, the column itself contains the full CDN URL.
 You can use it

 directly as an image src without going through the {Property}Data base64 field.